ballerina-platform/module-ballerinax-aws.dynamodb/docs/spec/spec.md

 ```

 #### [getBatchItem](#getBatchItem)

+This API can be used to retrieve multiple items from one or more tables in a single request.
+This operation is designed for efficiency and allows you to request items from multiple tables or multiple items from a single table using a single API call.

 ```ballerina
 # Returns the attributes of one or more items from one or more tables.
 You identify requested items by primary key.